theofilis/tutorial-cfengine/The bundle types defined by CFEngine.md

 # The bundle types defined by CFEngine

-The bundle types defined by CFEngine are:
+The bundle types defined by CFEngine are

 ## agent

 Bundles of type agent are “executable” bundles that can be called from the main bundlesequence declaration, or as method calls in the methods: section of another agent bundle.
-In this respect they could be compared to subroutines in other pro- gramming languages.
+In this respect they could be compared to subroutines in other programming languages.
 They are the most extensive and powerful type of bundle, and the ones that actually implement any changes that we want to make in the system.